 Working memory glitches plague virtually all adults with ADHD, as do attention issues.
 A 2014 study showed that drivers with ADHD were 50 percent more likely to be involved in a serious car crash, although the researchers excluded adults over the age of 46.
-Executive function – planning, organization, follow-through, and time awareness – is a continuing challenge for ADHD children and adults.
-ADHD adults misplace things, and have trouble with attention and keeping up in conversations.
+Executive function — planning, organization, follow-through, and time awareness — is a continuing challenge for children and adults with ADHD.
+Adults with the condition misplace things, and have trouble with attention and keeping up in conversations.

 It’s not surprising, then, that older adults, with normal cognitive aging challenges, jump to the seemingly logical conclusion that they have “developed” ADHD.
 The truth is there is no “adult onset” ADHD.
 It doesn’t “develop.”
 ADHD starts at birth and continues, largely unchanged, through a person’s life.

 “Clinicians working with older adults who have trouble focusing tend to overlook ADHD as a contributing factor,” said Anthony Rostain, M.D., professor of psychiatry and pediatrics at the University of Pennsylvania.
 “The salient feature is the difference between someone who has never had ADHD symptoms but now is more forgetful versus someone who has always been distracted.”